Comprehensive decision-strategy space exploration for efficient territorial planning strategies: Results

-This first result provides informative evidence of the importance of comparing the impact of risk and trade-off values on suitability maps in MCDA.
-This is why it is crucial to efficiently explore the decision-strategy space for a more accurate interpretation of the results obtained in MCDA.
-Following the method described in the previous section, we build a dissimilarity matrix between $1,000$ suitability maps associated with $1,000$ couple of risk and trade-off values drawn at random within the parabolic decision-strategy space.
-In order to identify potential cluster of risk and trade-off values leading to similar suitability maps, we apply an ascending hierarchical clustering (AHC) algorithm on this dissimilarity matrix using the Ward's agglomeration method.
-We choose the number of cluster based on the evolution of the ratio between the within-group variance and the total variance us a function of the number of clusters (Figure \ref{Fig4}).
 We detect four clusters or groups of risk and trade-offs values that share similarities in the suitability maps that they produced.
 We then compute the average suitability maps associated with each of the selected clusters.
 The results are shown in Figure \ref{Fig5}.
 We first observe that the segmentation of the parabolic decision-strategy space is mainly driven by the level of risk.
 Although there is a difference in trend across pixels, the global level of suitability increases monotonously with the risk.
 The segmentation obtained with high levels of hierarchical aggregation reflects therefore the global structure induced by the reordering of criteria.
-However, it must be noticed that when considering a higher number of clusters a trade-off based segmentation highlights differences among pixels for a given global level of suitability (see Figure S\ref{FigS3} in Appendix for more details).
+However, it must be noticed that when considering a higher number of clusters a trade-off based segmentation highlights differences among pixels for a given global level of suitability (see Figure S3 in Appendix for more details).
 The average suitability maps associated with the four clusters enable us to have a more nuanced view of the situation in the Thau region that with the typical sets of order weights (Figure \ref{Fig3}).
 The low risk cluster provided a very conservative situation but bring into light the most suitable areas (the only ones with a correct suitability) that have a potential to be urbanized first within a sustainable planning framework.
 The low-medium risk cluster releases a large proportion of the agricultural land-use that is still suitable for urbanization.
 Conversely it allowed to identify the most important agricultural areas.
 The map of the medium-high risk cluster identifies almost all the agricultural areas suitable for urbanization.
 Ecosystems that provide a maximum of ES such as forests, garrigues or salt-meadows are the only areas that are considered not suitable using the approach presented.
 Eventually, the high risk cluster provided a map quite similar to the extreme risk situation, but allows to detect some critical ecosystems (mostly forests) of major importance in the region.